Bob Dyer: Radio

 Australian radio personality John Pearce, who knew both Davey and Dyer, wrote in his autobiography that Dyer:

 allowed the television people to tell him how it [Pick a Box] could be transformed into the new medium, realising that TV is eighty per cent visual, and a gesture, a piece of visible "business" is far more important than all the clever, rapier-fast dialogue.
 Bob really worked at it, and he took every piece of advice offered.
 Following the recording of one of his early shows, he turned from all the people telling him how good it had been and went to one of the cameraman.
 "I noticed you threw up your hands in horror at something I did.
 Where did I go wrong?"
 He was told, and never did it again.
 Davey would have been looking to have the cameraman sacked!

 Some well known Australian actors, such as Bud Tingwell and John Ewart, worked as assistant comperes on Dyer's radio programs.
 As Tingwell had described it, the role of the assistant compere was to "do the big, posh Colgate-Palmolive commercials during the show as well as... the introductions" of Bob himself and the contestants.
 Tingwell describes this period of his life as "an extraordinarily generous period, working with a very, very good professional" noting that Dyer would release him for his film work and use a temporary assistant until he returned.

 Pick a Box

 In 1948, when he was also compering Winner Take All and Cop The Lot, Dyer launched the quiz show Pick a Box on radio.
 He toned down his hillbilly twang and "replaced his yellow boots and loud checks with a respectable suit, tie and glasses".
 In 1957, Pick a Box made its television debut.
-It was first sponsored by Colgate-Palmolive and later by British Petroleum (BP).
+It was first sponsored by Colgate-Palmolive and later by BP.
 It was the first big quiz show on national television.
 Dyer's catch-cry on the show, "the money or the box", was a familiar phrase in Australia decades after the show ended.
 "Howdy, customers, howdy" and "Tell them Bob sent you" were other well-known Dyer catch-cries.